Islam in China (1912–present): 20th century

-The People's Republic of China was founded in 1949, in the aftermath of the Chinese Communist Revolution (1946−1950).
+The People's Republic of China (PRC) was founded in 1949, in the aftermath of the Chinese Communist Revolution (1946−1950).
+Ten ethnic groups that were traditionally Muslim became part of the state's recognized ethnicities.
+During the Land Reform Movement, Muslims received preferential policies, as Article 3 of the Agrarian Reform Law of 1950 expressly exempted mosque-owned lands from expropriation and redistribution, unlike ancestral shrines, Buddhist monasteries, and Christian churches.
+However, by 1958, the central leadership had ordered all mosques’ land to be confiscated to prepare for the establishment of People's Communes.

 Through many of the early years, there were tremendous upheavals which culminated in the Cultural Revolution (1966–1976).
-During the Cultural Revolution, Islam, along with all other religions in the country, including the traditional Chinese religion, were persecuted by the atheist Red Guards, who had attempted to eradicate them through a series of atheistic and anti-religious campaigns, encouraged by the Chinese Communist Party to smash the Four Olds.
+During the Cultural Revolution, Islam, along with all other religions in the country, including the traditional Chinese religion, were persecuted by the atheist Red Guards, who had attempted to eradicate them through a series of atheistic and anti-religious campaigns, encouraged by the Chinese Communist Party (CCP) to smash the Four Olds.
 Traditional Chinese, Confucian, and Buddhist temples and monasteries, Christian churches, and Muslim mosques were all attacked.

 In 1975, in what would be known as the Shadian incident, there was an uprising among Hui in what was the only large scale ethnic rebellion during the Cultural Revolution.

-In crushing the rebellion, the PLA massacred 1,600 Hui with MIG fighter jets used to fire rockets onto the village.
+In crushing the rebellion, the People's Liberation Army massacred 1,600 Hui with MIG fighter jets used to fire rockets onto the village.
 Following the fall of the Gang of Four, apologies and reparations were made.

 After the advent of Deng Xiaoping in 1979, Muslims enjoyed a period of liberalisation.
 New legislation gave all minorities the freedom to use their own spoken and written languages, to develop their own culture and education and to practice their religion.
 More Chinese Muslims than ever before were allowed to go on the Hajj.